OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 - Requests and responses are limited to **5MB**.
 - A range is limited to **five million cells**.

 If you're encountering errors when dealing with large datasets, try using multiple smaller ranges instead of larger ranges.
-You can also APIs like [Range.getSpecialCells](/javascript/api/office-scripts/excelscript/excelscript.range#getspecialcells-celltype--cellvaluetype-) to target specific cells instead of large ranges.
+For an example, see the [Write a large dataset](../resources/samples/write-large-dataset.md) sample.
+You can also use APIs like [Range.getSpecialCells](/javascript/api/office-scripts/excelscript/excelscript.range#getspecialcells-celltype--cellvaluetype-) to target specific cells instead of large ranges.

 ### Power Automate